 This case is one of eleven cases decided on the same date coming out of the bankruptcy of Equipment Acquisition Resources.
 In each of these cases, William A. Brandt, Jr., the Plan Administrator for EAR, brought suit against a different finance company to recover lease payments made by EAR to the finance company as fraudulent transfers.
 It was alleged that an individual had caused EAR to enter into leases of equipment acquired by the finance companies at grossly inflated prices from another company that had just purchased the equipment from EAR.
 The Administrator claimed that all of these circular transfers amounted to a Ponzi scheme in which funds from financing companies entering into leases later in time were used to pay EAR's earlier inflated lease obligations - to the eventual detriment of EAR and its other creditors.
-The court concludes that the Administrator's claims will be dismissed in one month unless the Administrator is able to provide more specific evidence of actual fraudulent intent on the part of the finance company.
+The Administrator is able to provide more specific evidence of actual fraudulent intent on the part of the finance company.